-9.5 The Local Plan for Nottingham is currently formed of two documents; the Nottingham City Aligned Core Strategy (2014), and the saved policies of the Nottingham Local Plan (2005).
-The Council is currently in the process of replacing the adopted Local Plan (2005) with the Nottingham City Land and Planning Policies Document (Local Plan Part 2) and this document has now been submitted to the government for examination during late 2018/early 2019.
+- 9.4 The Local Plan for Nottingham is currently formed of two documents; the Nottingham City Aligned Core Strategy (2014), and the saved policies of the Nottingham Local Plan (2005).
+The Council is currently in the process of replacing the adopted Local Plan (2005) with the Nottingham City Land and Planning Policies Document (Local Plan Part 2). - 9.5 Supplementary planning documents (SPDs) add further detail to the policies in the development plan.
+They can be used to provide further guidance for development on specific sites, or on particular issues, such as design.
+Supplementary planning documents are capable of being a material consideration in planning decisions but are not part of the development plan.